 Grace Austin of extreme nomads

-Spend a day strolling through the streets of the city; Oliver Plunkett Street, Patrick’s Street, and Grand Parade constitute the downtown area, where you’ll find plenty of opportunities for retail therapy and a quick coffee.
+Spend a day strolling through the city’s streets; Oliver Plunkett Street, Patrick’s Street, and Grand Parade constitute the downtown area, where you’ll find plenty of opportunities for retail therapy and a quick coffee.
 Pop into the English Market and peruse the best local produce and gourmet creations.
-Don’t miss the wonderful Scrypt Café, which is tucked away down a small side street by the Triskel.
+Don’t miss the excellent Scrypt Café, which is tucked away down a small side street by the Triskel.

 Speaking of which, a trip to Cork wouldn’t be complete without a visit to some of the city’s resident art galleries.
 Check out some of Ireland’s most treasured classics in the Crawford Gallery and stop by the Triskel Art Centre for an indie film screening in the unusual church setting.

 Cork is blissfully easy (and cheap) to reach from Dublin, particularly if you take the bus.
-There are a few different companies that cover the journey, though the cheapest we’ve found is a €10 express Aircoach bus.
+A few different companies cover the journey, though the cheapest we’ve found is a €10 express Aircoach bus.
 Expect to spend about 3 hours on the road.

-Blarney Castle is located in Blarney, close to Cork, so it may be a good idea to combine cork and Blarney on the same day trip.
-Though you may also combine it with the Rock of Cashel, Kilkenny castle or the Killarney National Park.
+Blarney Castle is located in Blarney, close to Cork, so combining cork and Blarney on a same-day trip may be a good idea.
+However, you may also combine it with the Rock of Cashel, Kilkenny castle, or the Killarney National Park.

-The current castle was built in the 15th century, though, earlier fortifications existed in the same place.
-It’s a partially ruined castle but one can still enter some rooms and see how it was.
+The current castle was built in the 15th century, though earlier fortifications existed in the same place.
+It’s a partially ruined castle, but one can still enter some rooms and see how it was.
 In fact, I believe that being partially ruined gives it a charming medieval touch.
-The surroundings of the castle hold huge gardens with plants from all over the world, which may be interesting for some people.
+The castle’s surroundings hold huge gardens with plants from all over the world, which may be interesting for some people.

 Short Dublin Day trips (Less than 2 hours)